2400/git-lab/README.md

     * Go to your repository on GitHub and tag your TA `@<TA's user name>` in the comment section of the commit.
       * Click on `commits`
       * Click on the last commit (top one)
+      * Ask your TA for their GitHub user name and use it in the next step
-      * Scroll down to the comment section and tag your TA by entering `@nasseef, I'm done`
+      * Scroll down to the comment section and tag your TA by entering `@TA-USER-NAME, I'm done`
       * Click on the button: `Comment on this commit`